 There it was.
 The frustrating response that my sisters, my mother, my aunts and my mother's mother before them had received time and time again; the one simple statement that took years of endless pain and transformed it into nothing but an illusion.
-It was only then that I truly understood what it meant to live life with INVALID ARTICLE ID.
+It was only then that I truly understood what it meant to live life with fibromyalgia.

 Had I not been cautioned by those who preceded me in hearing this diagnosis, I would have been much more outraged.
 Despite the warning, I still found that it hurt to actually hear someone cleanly dismiss the entire disorder like that.
 Not because I felt irritated (though I did), but because it meant little hope for a pain-free future.
 If medical professionals refuse to recognize the reality of fibromyalgia, there is little chance of a true treatment ever being explored, let alone found.